javadkh2/ether-rate-convert/README.md

 #
 ### Installation
-the project is prepared for deploy on heroku but it also consist of *docker-compose* file, for clone and start the project manually use the following steps,
+The project is prepared for deploy on heroku but it also consist of *docker-compose* file, for clone and start the project manually use the following steps,
 ```
 git clone https://github.com/javadkh2/ether-rate-convert.git
 ```